-- 1) SFY18 CMS-372 Factor D' annual average per capita expenditures for all services provided to waiver participants is \$7,164.
+1) SFY18 CMS-372 Factor D' annual average per capita expenditures for all other services (state plan and services required under EPSDT) provided to waiver participants is \$7,164.
 This calculation includes institutional costs when a youth leaves the waiver for the institution and returns to the waiver in the same waiver year.
-Estimating Factor D' using the same average per capita expenditure amount from the SFY18 372 report and applying the estimated increase in waiver participants, it is projected that Factor D' would remain the same per person but increase overall due to a projected increase in unduplicated waiver users of 45%. - iii.
-Factor G Derivation.
-The estimates of Factor G for each waiver year are included in Item J-1.
-The basis of these estimates is as follows:
+Estimating Factor D' using the same average per capita expenditure amount from the SFY18 372 report and applying the estimated increase in waiver participants, it is projected that Factor D' would remain the same per person but increase overall due to a projected increase in unduplicated waiver users of 43%.